top of page

 NECROMANCER | MEDIUM

 Important Note: There are many people who pose as mediums and witches to scam people.
 A true medium or witch who communicates with the dead will not randomly get a message from a loved one of yours.
 There is a process that allows us to do this they don't just pop up like you see in the tv show Ghosts.
-If you are being reached out to"with a message" do not engage.
+If you are being reached out to by someone claiming to be a witch, necromancer, or medium "with a message" do not engage its a scam.
+It's very exhausting to maintain a meditative mind-state to actively pick up someone's past loved one, and as a community we have all held each other accountable to NOT do this, this allows us as a whole to be able to identify scammers.

 HEALER

 Within the western spiritual practitioner context, this is someone who may use a combination of folk medicine/herbalism, spirituality, and rituals to address physical and emotional well-being.
-The title "healer" is also commonly used interchangeably with "shaman" in Latin America as the English word for a traditional Curandero.
+The title, Healer, is also commonly used interchangeably with the title "Shaman" in Latin America as the English word for a traditional Curandero practitioner.

 Someone who goes through rigorous training, testing, and initiation through established traditions and rituals of a specific religion regardless of what deity they work with.
 In nature-based spirituality, there are many religions that use this title.
 Here is a quick list: Modern druidic orders that require rigorous study and initiation, African Traditional Religions when self identifying in English, modern New Age and syncretic movements , Kemetic (Egyptian), Hellenic (Greek), Roman, Some neo-pagan and Wiccan sects, ceremonial magic practitioners.